wilfredogaldamez/chat-creator/README.md

 # Chat creator

 A single page webapp to generate mock chats.
-Useful for creating chats in different languages for polyglots that want to learn multiple languages.
+Useful for designing chats for polyglots that want to learn multiple spoken languages.

 ## Technologies used
 - Angular